Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 DSA (Digital Signing Algorithm)
 - *Used to create a digital signature.*
+- Users can sign their emails with a digital signature.

 Data minimization
 - Principle of requiring organizations to limit the data they collect and use